 Of when you discover you’re one’ a those freaks

-The other kids are slinging pejoratives about.
+The other kids are slinging pejoratives at.

 Don’t tell parents of those innocents